hetznercloud/terraform-provider-hcloud/docs/hcloud_floating_ip.md

 - `server_id` - Server to assign the Floating IP is assigned to.
 - `home_location` - Home location.
 - `description` - Description of the Floating IP.
-- `reverse_dns` - Reverse DNS records of the Floating IP.
 - `ip_address` - IP Address of the Floating IP.